Direct Implementation with Evidence: Costly Evidence

 The discrepancy arises because the implementation notion in Theorem \ref {main_soft} requires that only one article of cheapest evidence be submitted in equilibrium.
-If the agent were allowed to submit the evidence $\{s_{4}\}$ in equilibrium, $f$ could be implemented by applying Theorem \ref{hardcostly} .
-In this regard, Theorem \ref{hardcostly} is a step towards answering a question which \cite{KT2012} pose as to which social choice functions could be implemented if the designer allowed for the presentation of costly articles of evidence in order to elicit information from the agents. \footnote{\cite[p.349]{KT2012} cite screening as an example for why it might be interesting to allow for costly evidence provision in equilibrium.}
+Apparently, the requirement must be associated with a fixed costly evidence structure and thereby muted when we demand implementation regardless of evidentiary cost variation, as we do in Theorem \ref {hardcostly}.
+In this regard, Theorem \ref{hardcostly} is a step towards answering a question which KT pose as to which social choice functions could be implemented if the designer allowed for the presentation of costly articles of evidence in order to elicit information from the agents. \footnote{\cite[p.349]{KT2012} cite screening as an example for why it might be interesting to allow for costly evidence provision in equilibrium.}